Search

 Over the three years that followed, I was moved from one classroom to another.
 Both times I moved, I took the place of retiring teacher who “gifted me” everything they had accumulated in a combined 82 years of teaching.
 Both of them literally walked out the door and left EVERYTHING behind.

-I then changed grade levels annually for the five years (2nd, 1st, Kindergarten, 2nd, and finally 3rd) and was constantly adding new resources to my collection along the way…while also holding on to the old ones in case I returned to a previously taught grade level.
+I then changed grade levels annually for the five years (2nd, 1st, Kindergarten, 2nd, and finally 3rd).
+I was constantly adding new resources to my collection along the way… while also holding on to the old ones in case I returned to a previously taught grade level.

 As a result, I had TOO MUCH STUFF!
-I was spending most of the waking hours of my life in a Clutter-FILLED Classroom and it was playing a toll on my health, happiness, and well-being.
+I was spending most of the waking hours of my life in a Clutter-FILLED Classroom.
+It was playing a toll on my health, happiness, and well-being.

 I constantly felt stressed and overwhelmed.
 It impacted my teaching negatively, made me look like a hoarder and caused me to waste so much time reshuffling things and searching for items lost in the clutter.